 The next morning Richard yawned as the lights in the room turned on with a softly spoken word from him.
 He stood up in the room and looked down at the floor of his cabin; he remembered simply throwing his uniform on the back of the desk chair before getting in bed.
 The night before was a whirlwind of fun with his girlfriend Rachel and Hoshi.
 They’d stayed in the bar drinking and talking about the various things that they had done on their leave.

 After getting dressed he pressed the button on the side of the door to open it and standing in the doorway was Rachel.
 He looked at her; there she was all dressed up in her Class A’s as well.
-He remembered back to the first time that he had seen her dressed in her Class A’s in the bar on that rainy planet.
-He thought about how she had looked so damn fine in it and how her perfume was intoxicating.
 He shook his head and brought his mind back to the present time.
 How the hell does she do it?
 He asked himself.
 “I’m standing here fighting sleep from last night and you… you’re just standing there all wide-eyed and bushy-tailed.
 How do you do it?”

 Richard nodded to her.
 “I figured it was a good way to make a good first impression.”

 “Yeah,” Rachel replied as she handed the cup to him.
 “I know, I had to be careful not to get any of this coffee on me while walking over here with it.
-A brown coffee stain on my white uniform shirt would stick out like a sore thumb.”
+A wet spot would stick out like a sore thumb.”

 “Thought so,” Rachel took another sip of her coffee.
 “I barely dragged myself out of bed this morning.
 The three of us were up way later than we should’ve been.”